mriganshuks/Induction-programme/README.md

 **Mobile Number (WhatsApp):** 8427144836
 **Email:** mriganshukumarsingh@gmail.com

+---

 ## **Day 1 – 31 July 2025**

-**8:30 AM – 10:30 AM**  Path at Gurudwara Sahib
+**8:30 AM – 10:30 AM**  Path ceremony at Gurudwara Sahib
+The day began with a spiritual and peaceful ceremony at the Gurudwara Sahib on campus, creating a calm and positive start for the first-year students.

 **10:30 AM – 11:00 AM**  Snack Break
+Students had a light refreshment break, helping them relax and interact with peers.

 **11:00 AM – 2:00 PM**  Student Induction Programme
+The formal ceremony was conducted in the college auditorium, highlighting GNDEC’s legacy and academic excellence.
+The event included the following sessions:

+- **Anchor:** *Ms. Taranpreet Kaur* – Managed the flow of the event smoothly and introduced each guest with enthusiasm.
-  – Guest of Honour: Ravinder Garg (Chief Engineer, Municipal Corporation Ludhiana)
+- **Guest of Honour:** *Mr. Ravinder Garg* – Chief Engineer, Municipal Corporation Ludhiana; shared insights on civic responsibility and student discipline.
-  – Anchor: Taranpreet Kaur
-  – Address by Dean Academics: Dr. Akshay Girdhar
-  – Principal’s Address: Dr. Sehajpal
-  – Address by Harpreet Kaur Grewal (HOD, Applied Sciences)
-  – Motivational Talk by CSE Topper: Sangam Arora – Argusoft, Gujarat
-  – Motivational Talk by IT Topper: Arshpreet Singh – Airtel, Gurugram
-  – Address by Dr. Kulwinder Singh Mann (HOD, IT Department)
+- **Dean Academics:** *Dr. Akshay Girdhar* – Spoke about the importance of time management, goal setting, and academic integrity.
+- **Principal:** *Dr. Sehajpal* – Highlighted the college’s 70 years of excellence and inspired students to contribute to GNDEC’s legacy.
+- **HOD, Applied Sciences:** *Dr. Harpreet Kaur Grewal* – Explained the importance of basic sciences and building a strong conceptual foundation.
+- **CSE Topper (2025):** *Sangam Arora* – Software Engineer at Argusoft, Gujarat; shared his journey, preparation methods, and placement experience.
+- **IT Topper (2025):** *Arshpreet Singh* – Automation Engineer at Airtel, Gurugram; gave practical advice on balancing academics and personal development.
+- **HOD, IT:** *Dr. Kulwinder Singh Mann* – Gave a formal introduction to the IT Department, vision, goals, and future prospects for students.

-**2:00 PM – 3:00 PM**  Departmental Orientation (IT Department)
+**2:00 PM – 3:00 PM**  Departmental Orientation
+Students visited their respective departments.
+Faculty members explained the academic structure, evaluation pattern, lab facilities, and departmental activities.

 ---

 ## **Day 2 – 1 August 2025**

 **9:30 AM – 10:30 AM**  English Proficiency Test
+The test evaluated grammar, comprehension, and vocabulary to gauge the current level of students and help improve communication skills.

 **10:30 AM – 11:30 AM**  Maths Proficiency Test
+The test focused on core concepts from previous classes to ensure that students are ready to tackle engineering-level mathematics.

 **11:30 AM – 1:00 PM**  Break
+An extended break allowed students to rest and recharge for the upcoming session.

-**1:00 PM – 2:00 PM**  Expert Lecture by Dr. Arashdeep Singh on *"Food: A Pivotal Role in Student's Overall Wellness"*
+**1:00 PM – 2:00 PM**  Expert Lecture by Dr. Arashdeep Singh
+*Topic:* "Food: A Pivotal Role in Student's Overall Wellness"
+The session covered the importance of nutrition in maintaining mental and physical health, especially for hostel students and those under academic stress.

-**2:00 PM – 3:00 PM**  Session by Caustic Club and Launch of Induction Activities
+**2:00 PM – 3:00 PM**  Caustic Club Session & Induction Launch
+The Caustic Club introduced its creative events and officially launched the induction activities.
+Students were invited to participate in upcoming cultural and technical programs.

+---